tile-dev/tile-dev.github.io/docs/dev/server.md

 ## Subscription

 As an Open Core product, Tile Server can be downloaded and used freely without cost.
 However several features are only for organizations with a valid subscription plan.
-As part of your subscription, you will receive a _License Key_ that you can upload into your Tile Server to enable the full feature set.
+As part of your subscription, you will receive a _License Key_ that you can set within the Tile Server Management console to enable the Enterprise feature set.